About the Bedford Group of Drainage Boards

 Click the links below to view the BAPs for the individual Boards:

 Since 2001, the Bedford Group of Drainage Boards comprises three IDBs in the upper reaches of the Great Ouse catchment, largely in Bedfordshire, but also Milton Keynes, small areas in north Oxfordshire, north Buckinghamshire, north Hertfordshire and south-east Cambridgeshire.
-The Group manages a total of 1147 km of watercourses within its Drainage District, serving an agricultural area of 37736 ha and an urban area of 7176 ha.
+The Group manages a total of 1147 km of watercourses within its Drainage District, serving an total area of 37,709 hectares.

 The Bedford Group aims to reduce the risk from flooding to people and the developed environment by the provision of technically, environmentally and economically sound and sustainable defence measures in accord with local needs and central government policy.
 In order to achieve this, it employs measures including prioritisation of drainage activities according to flood risk and adjacent land use, and a commitment to development control issues in order to cater for the extensive development pressures in and adjoining the Drainage District.